 SAFETY / SECURITY

 Delegates are advised to take the usual safety precautions.
 Do not walk alone in quiet streets after dark.
+Use a taxi at night and only those from a reputable taxi company.
 Check with your hotel concierge as to the safety of a specific area should you be unsure.
-Do not attract attention by displaying expensive items such as cameras and expensive watches and jewellery when sightseeing.
+Do not to attract attention by displaying expensive items such as cameras and expensive watches and jewelery when sightseeing.
 Make use of the hotel safety deposit box or your room safe to safeguard valuables and passports.

 Smoking is prohibited by law in public areas throughout South Africa, including airports, shopping malls and restaurants.
 Most public spaces have specially designated smoking areas.